davidbegin/downup/README.md

 Downup::Base.new(options: options).prompt

-# You can also pass a title when initializing
+# You can also pass a flash message and color when initializing
-Downup::Base.new(options: options, title: "Animals: \n").prompt
+Downup::Base.new(options: options, flash_color: :green, flash_message: "Animals: \n").prompt

 # you can pass a callable header
 # to print out before the menu